 - Use the dirty dozen/clean 15 list to figure out which produce you definitely need to buy Organic and which you don’t need to worry as much about.
 Read more about this list here.
 The idea is some fruits and vegetables are conventionally sprayed with pesticides a LOT.
-And some are so hardy that they’re barely sprayed.
+And some are more hardy (or disease/pest resistant) that they’re barely sprayed.
 The list tells you which sprayed a lot (dirty dozen) and which are not (clean fifteen).
-Be strategic and buy organic produce on the dirty dozen, and decide if it’s really worth it for YOU to buy Organic for the produce on the clean fifteen.
+Be strategic and buy Organic produce on the dirty dozen, and decide if it’s really worth it for YOU to buy Organic for the produce on the clean fifteen.

 Tips & Tricks for saving money on groceries

 Here are some tips and tricks that every bargain shopper should know.
-If you’re looking to save money on your groceries, it sometimes is as simple as switching the brand, or buying in bulk.
+If you’re looking to save money on your groceries, it’s sometimes as simple as switching the brand, or buying in bulk.
 Read these tips and tricks to learn about how you can easily save money.

 - Coupons – Check your mailbox and see what stores near you are having sales this week.
 Make your meal plan based on what’s on sale and you’re strategically saving money!
-You could get super into coupons and save tons of money, but for average coupon users, you can save $20/month.
+You could get super into coupons and save tons of money, but for average coupon users, you can save $10-$20/month.

 - Buy frozen/canned vegetables instead of fresh.
 This could save you $20/month.

 - Eat seasonally and shop at Farmer’s Markets.
 If you go to the Farmer’s Market right around closing time, they likely will be in bargain-mode and more willing to make a deal.
 This could save you $20/month or more.